MassTransit/MassTransit/doc/content/3.documentation/5.configuration/4.persistence/entity-framework.md

 });
 ```

-### Database Engines
+### Database Engines (PostgreSQL)
-By default, MassTransit uses SQL Server locking statements to handle concurrency.
+By default, MassTransit uses Microsoft SQL Server locking statements to handle concurrency.
 It is important, however, if using PostgreSQL, MySQL or Sqlite that you specify this as part of the setup of the DbContextOptionsBuilder options.

 The following shows an example for PostgreSQL
 ```csharp